This Witcher 3 Build is Patch 1.31 Certified

 The challenge of the combat was the biggest factor (Death March).
 The adrenaline rush of difficult enemies was by far the best part, second to the mastery of the basic mechanics and the problem solving & strategy required to take on the more difficult enemies.
 In addition to searching and making the best gear possible.

-Geralt is a predator who prays on other predators..
+Geralt is a hunter who prays on predators..

 High investment in the Sign branch had to be taken off the list.
 It took away the challenge out of the game and was limited by the mechanics, since you can only use one Sign at a time.
 Furthermore, Signs are difficult to control and shift while deep in combat, doing more harm than good at times.

 Combat was in, because it’s the foundational tool of the Witcher and is needed regardless of which Tree you choose to specialise in.
 Plus there is less room for error, in comparison to Signs.